 The Road Trip Day Two January 27, 2013

-We awake to sunrise over the Anaconda roller coaster.
-On the TV in our hotel room, the weatherman reports there is black ice on the roads in Virginia.
-We are eager to keep heading south and get someplace warmer.
-It is chilly in this town, whatever its name is, and the black ice is not making us happy.
-Mary Jane makes us coffee in the room after we decide to get some miles under our belt before we eat breakfast.
+Sunrise over the Anaconda roller coaster.
+On the TV in our hotel room, the weatherman reports of more black ice on the roads of Virginia.
+We are eager to keep heading south.
+Mary Jane makes coffee in the room after we decide to hold off on breakfast and put the icy roads behind us.

-It’s Mary Jane’s turn to drive.
+It’s MJ’s turn to drive.
 The dashboard reports we have 170 miles to empty.
-I decide we should fill up after we cross the North Carolina border and she agrees.
-I have no idea why I make this ruling.
-Another border crossing must be my first goal of the day.
+I decide we should fill up after we cross the North Carolina border.
+She agrees.
+I have no idea why I made this ruling except for the fact another border crossing is my first goal of the day.

-Mary Jane’s daughter Ashlee is obsessed with Edie Sedgwick.
-She has been posting photos of herself dressed like Edie and she very much resembles her.
+Mary Jane tells me her daughter Ashlee is obsessed with Edie Sedgwick.
+She has been posting Facebook photos of herself dressed like Edie and she very much resembles her.
 I Google Edie and read the Wikipedia entry out loud.
 We become engrossed in the story of “the poor little rich girl” and learn that Edie Brickell and the New Bohemians song, Little Miss S, is about Edie Sedgwick.

 “Hey, you have an Edie Brickell tape in your box there,” Mary Jane exclaims.